This post may include affiliate links; see our disclosure policy.

-Here’s how to cook broccoli rabe (aka rapini), the fast way!
+Here’s how to cook broccoli rabe, or rapini, the fast way!
 This notoriously bitter vegetable can be mellowed with a few quick tricks.

 Do you like bitter foods?
-Some people are particularly sensitive to bitter.
-If that’s you: well, you probably won’t like broccoli rabe.
-But: if you take your coffee black and like eating kale, then you’ll probably like this notoriously bitter veggie!
+Some people are particularly sensitive to bitterness.
+If that’s you, you probably won’t like broccoli rabe.
+But if you take your coffee black and like eating kale, then you’ll probably like this notoriously bitter veggie!

-Alex and I love bitter flavors, so we enjoyed this recipe for broccoli rabe, also known as rapini.
-Keep in mind it’s best to get a bunch that is young and tender as possible, to make for a mellow flavor.
-Spritzed with lemon and broiled with a little garlic: it’s pretty darn tasty!
+I love bitter flavors, so I enjoy this recipe for broccoli rabe, also known as rapini.
+Keep in mind it’s best to get a bunch that is as young and tender as possible for a more mellow flavor.
+Spritzed with lemon and broiled with a little garlic, it’s pretty darn tasty!
 Here’s how to cook it.

-- Broccoli rabe is actually not broccoli.
-It’s more closely related to a turnip than broccoli (or broccolini).
+- Broccoli rabe isn’t broccoli.
+It’s more closely related to a turnip than broccoli or broccolini.
 They’re all part of the same larger family called cruciferous vegetables.
-That family includes veggies like kale, cabbage, Brussels sprouts, cauliflower, and broccoli.
+That family includes veggies like kale, cabbage, Brussels sprouts, and cauliflower.

 - Rabe is pronounced “Rob.”
-Just like a guy’s name!
+Just like the guy’s name!

 - The Italian name is rapini.
-You might find it in Italian cuisine like pasta, sauteed with sausage, on a pizza or sandwich, or in soups and stews.
+In fact, it was first introduced in the United States by an Italian grower in the late 1920s.
+You might find it in Italian cuisine like pasta, sautéed with sausage, on a pizza or sandwich, or in soups and stews.

-Alex and I did lots of research on the best way to cook broccoli rabe.
-Most sources blanch it in boiling water to remove the bitterness, then saute it for a long time.
-As we often do, we wondered…is there a simpler way to do this?
-We came across the Cooks Illustrated “A New Way to Cook Broccoli Rabe,” which suggested broiling this veggie for a few minutes would do the trick.
-We tried it, and it worked!
+I did lots of research on the best way to cook broccoli rabe.
+Most sources blanch it in boiling water to remove the bitterness, then sauté it for a long time.
+I wondered if there was a simpler way to do this, and came across recipes that suggested broiling the veggie for a few minutes.
+I tried it, and it worked!
 Here’s what to do:

 Step 1: Brush a baking sheet with olive oil.
 Preheat a broiler.
 Wash the broccoli rabe and pat it dry.
 Cut off the tough bottom stems, leaving the florets and leaves.
 (Chopping the leaves and florets can cause bitterness.)